SKY-Studio-cn/SKY-Code/README.md

 *   A modified version of TurboWarp.

 ## What can it do
-*    For us
+*    To us
      > Better to make apps for SKY UI/OS
      > SKY-Engine is a modified version of TurboWarp.
      > - Better to make apps for SKY UI/OS
      > - SKY-Engine is a modified version of TurboWarp.

-     1. Open the file.
-*  how can you use it
+*    To you
+     > Better to running your scratch projects
+     > Many more new extensions

 ## Contributing